A new method that automatically regularizes scattering amplitudes

-The total Hamiltonian for an atomic electron interacting with the Maxwell field is given by \beas H \aea H\dn A + H\dn M + \l H\dn{int} \eeas where $H\dn A$ is the Hamiltonian of an orbital electron\footnote{ In Hydrogen atom.}, whose dynamics is described by nonrelativistic quantum mechanics, $H\dn M$, the Hamiltonian of the free Maxwell field, which is regarded as a quantum field, and $H\dn{int}= \int \, \dvx\, j\upm(\vx,t) A\dnm(\vx,t)$, the Hamiltonian describing the interaction between an electron and the Maxwell field; $j\upm(\vx,t)$ is the electron current that couples to the Maxwell field $A\upm(\vx,t)$. $\l$ is a dimensionless parameter that is used for book-keeping and will be set to 1 eventually.
+The total Hamiltonian for an atomic electron interacting with the Maxwell field is given by \beas H \aea H\dn A + H\dn M + \l H\dn{int} \eeas $H\dn A$ is the Hamiltonian of an orbiting electron\footnote{ In Hydrogen atom.}, whose dynamics is described by nonrelativistic quantum mechanics. $H\dn M$ is the Hamiltonian of the free Maxwell field; $H\dn M$ is regarded as a quantum field and is regularized using autoregularization. is the Hamiltonian describing the interaction between an electron and the Maxwell field; $j\upm(\vx,t)$ is the electron current that couples to the Maxwell field $A\upm(\vx,t)$. $\l$ is a dimensionless parameter that is used for book-keeping. $\l$ will be set to 1 eventually.